adamyg/grief/INSTALL.md

 ### Unix / Linux / macOS / Cygwin

-To setup the build environment execute the bundled `configure_new` script, which should select a suitable set of compiler and library options:
+To setup the build environment execute the bundled `configure` script, which should select a suitable set of compiler and library options:

-    $ ./configure_new
+    $ ./configure

 On completion the resulting configuration shall be presented, including installation and details on basic options; for example on the Linux host.